aavotins/HiQBioDiv_EGVs/docs/06-EGVs.md

 class as registered in the [State Forest Service's State Forest Registry](#Ch04.01).
 We assumed 35 years for grey alder.
 The registered age of dominant tree group is then divided by the stand specific legal rotation age.
-However, this introduce some extreme values.
-We chose limiting to the nearest integer showing only minimal accumulation in histogram.
+This attribute has some extreme values.
+We chose to limit them to the nearest integer showing only minimal accumulation in histogram.

 <img src="./Figures/Histogramms/hist_egv290.png" width="80%" />